-Beth Brooke-Marciniak is EY Global Vice Chair – Public Policy, and one of the most prominent openly LGBT+ corporate leaders in the world.
+Beth Brooke-Marciniak is EY Global Vice Chair – Public Policy, and one of the most prominent openly LGBTQ+ corporate leaders in the world.
 She has been named to Forbes’ “World’s 100 Most Powerful Women” list eleven times, and speaks regularly at the world’s most important business forums, including the World Economic Forum’s Annual Meeting in Davos.

 Beth is a member of Out Leadership’s Global Advisory Board, and she’s been instrumental in many of our initiatives, including our engagement globally with CEOs.
 A former star college athlete at Purdue, Beth was named to the Board of Directors of the United States Olympic Committee in January 2019.
 As a person who accomplished a great deal while still in the closet, she says that she had “no idea” how much of her potential she’d been holding in reserve until she came out.